Exhibition of work by DCCoI Jewellery and Goldsmithing Graduates for 2017 to open 14 July

 The students work solely in precious metals and have been encouraged to push boundaries in technique and innovative designs, which will be evident in the almost 100 pieces on display in Lustre.
 A highlight of the exhibition will be an exquisite collection of ten Fabergé-style eggs, ranging from minimalist silver eggs that are set with gemstones, are engraved and have etched surfaces, to elaborate enamelled eggs that have allowed the students to introduce vibrant colour to their work.
 All eggs house a piece inside.

-The DCCoI Jewellery and Goldsmithing Skills & Design Course, based in Castle Yard, Kilkenny City, is a unique programme in jewellery education in Europe and is the only one of its kind in Ireland.
+The DCCoI Jewellery and Goldsmithing Centre of Excellence, based in Castle Yard, Kilkenny City, offers a unique programme in jewellery education in Europe and is the only one of its kind in Ireland.
 Designed to equip graduates with the practical skills and technical knowledge needed to develop careers in the jewellery industry, the course focuses on the use of precious metals and gemstones, and covers design, quantity production techniques and manufacture.
 Specialist subjects such as engraving, enamelling, gemmology, stone setting, and silversmithing are taught by experts from the jewellery industry in Ireland and abroad.
 The course is accredited through the National University of Ireland, Maynooth.

 Lustre runs at the National Craft Gallery, Castle Yard, Kilkenny until Monday, 7 August 2017.
 Opening times: Tuesday – Saturday: 10am – 5.30pm; Sunday: 11am – 5.30pm; closed Mondays except Bank Holidays.
 Admission is free.
 For further details visit www.nationalcraftgallery.ie

 In addition to the jewellery and goldsmithing course, the Design & Crafts Council of Ireland runs a two-year Ceramics Skills & Design Course in Thomastown, Co.
 Kilkenny.
-The school recently had the honour of welcoming HRH The Prince of Wales and HRH The Duchess of Cornwall where they viewed the unique facilities and learned more about the skills training offered at this idyllic location, as part of their visit to Kilkenny in May 2017.
+The Ceramics Centre of Excellence recently had the honour of welcoming HRH The Prince of Wales and HRH The Duchess of Cornwall where they viewed the unique facilities and learned more about the skills training offered at this idyllic location, as part of their visit to Kilkenny in May 2017.

 - ENDS -